 2.2 The maximum number of players on court per team at any given time is six (6)

-2.3 The minimum number of players on court without forfeiting is five (5).
+2.3 The minimum number of players on court without forfeiting is four (4), as per Cockburn ARC By-Laws.

 2.4 Players may make a substitution at the end of a point only, and the referee must be made aware of it.